Listing your App

 Here are the requirements to create an effective listing:

-- Maximum 40 characters
+- Must be 40 characters or less

 - Must not contain Intercom